Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 ## Multi-languages support

-If the Stage is visible on the Marketplace, it is possible to add their translation so that they can be viewed differently based on the Marketplace language settings.
+If the stage is visible on the Marketplace, then it's translation(s) can be added so that it can be viewed based on the Marketplace language settings.

-By default 4 languages are available : English / French / German / Brazilian Portuguese
+By default, four languages are available : English / French / German / Brazilian Portuguese

-You will need 2 things:
+To set multi-languages support, you need:

-* the stage default language
+* The stage default language
-* the stage translation languages
+* The stage translation languages

-The language can be set using the List view ellipsis menu **Translate**.
-This will open the translation details screen where you can set the Default Language as well as the other needed languages.
+The language(s) can be set using the *List view* ellipsis menu **Translate**.
+This will open the *translation details* screen where you can set the default language as well as the other needed languages.